 Prior to joining Spark, Joby was a research assistant and graduate instructor at the University of Colorado.
 His dissertation research focused on the application of complexity theory and the use of systems models to inform program and policy design, specifically in the context of efforts to better support unregulated vendors.
 This experience enables Joby to bring a unique perspective on policy and systems to evaluation work, including helping stakeholders better understand the how and the why of systems change work.

-Before joining Spark, Joby was a graduate instructor and PhD candidate (ABD) at the University of Colorado at Boulder, where he taught courses on public policy analysis, comparative politics, and economic development.
-Joby holds a B.S. degree in Business Administration with a focus on finance from the Leeds School of Business, a B.A. degree in Political Science from the University of Colorado-Boulder, and an M.A. degree in Political Science from the University of Colorado-Boulder.
+Joby holds a Master of Arts in Political Science from the University of Colorado at Boulder, where he taught courses on public policy analysis, comparative politics, and economic development.
+He also holds a Bachelor’s in Business Administration with a focus on finance from the Leeds School of Business and a Bachelor’s in Political Science from the University of Colorado at Boulder.

 Outside of Spark, Joby enjoys watching Liverpool FC (YNWA), raising two amazing children with his wife Lindsey, running and spending time outdoors, and learning new things through reading and taking online courses.

 Spark Insight Partners develops innovative, research-based solutions to complex societal problems.